nebari-dev/nebari/docs/docs/step-by-step-walkthrough.md

 # Step by Step QHub Cloud Deployment

+This guide makes the following assumptions:
+- [Github actions](https://github.com/features/actions) will be used for CICD
+- Oauth will be [via github](https://docs.github.com/en/free-pro-team@latest/developers/apps/authorizing-oauth-apps) using [auth0](https://auth0.com/)
+- DNS registry will be through [Cloudflare](https://www.cloudflare.com/)

+Other providers can be used, but you will need consult their documention on setting up oauth and DNS registry.

+## Deployment steps
 1) **Environment variables**

     Set the required environment variables based on your choice of provider below: